sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

 ## Step 1: Installing IDA Web Application

 IDA Web Application can be installed on WebSphere Application Server (WAS), liberty or Docker.
-First, let's introduce the way to install IDA on liberty.

 ### Installing on Liberty